sethshoultes/Manual-for-AI-Development-Collaboration/README.md

-# Comprehensive Manual for AI Development Collaboration
+# Manual for AI Development Collaboration

 ## Table of Contents